Magnetic storage: Design

 Information is written to and read from the storage medium as it moves past devices called read-and-write heads that operate very close (often tens of nanometers) over the magnetic surface.
 The read-and-write head is used to detect and modify the magnetisation of the material immediately under it.
 There are two magnetic polarities, each of which is used to represent either 0 or 1.

 The magnetic surface is conceptually divided into many small sub-micrometer-sized magnetic regions, referred to as magnetic domains, (although these are not magnetic domains in a rigorous physical sense), each of which has a mostly uniform magnetisation.
 Due to the polycrystalline nature of the magnetic material, each of these magnetic regions is composed of a few hundred magnetic grains.
 Magnetic grains are typically 10 nm in size and each form a single true magnetic domain.
 Each magnetic region in total forms a magnetic dipole which generates a magnetic field.
-In older hard disk drive (HDD) designs the regions were oriented horizontally and parallel to the disk surface, but beginning about 2005, the orientation was changed to perpendicular to allow for closer magnetic domain spacing.
+In older hard disk drive (HDD) designs the regions were oriented horizontally and parallel to the disk surface, but for newer disks, the orientation was changed to perpendicular to allow for closer magnetic domain spacing.

 Older hard disk drives used iron(III) oxide (Fe2O3) as the magnetic material, but current disks use a cobalt-based alloy.

 For reliable storage of data, the recording material needs to resist self-demagnetisation, which occurs when the magnetic domains repel each other.
 Magnetic domains written too close together in a weakly magnetisable material will degrade over time due to rotation of the magnetic moment of one or more domains to cancel out these forces.
 The domains rotate sideways to a halfway position that weakens the readability of the domain and relieves the magnetic stresses.